zalando/skipper/docs/operation/operation.md

 ### Redis - Rate limiting metrics

+System metrics exposed by the redisclient:

+- skipper.swarm.redis.shards: known Redis shards to the skipper ringclient
+- skipper.swarm.redis.hits: number of times free connection was found in the pool
+- skipper.swarm.redis.misses: number of times free connection was NOT found in the pool
+- skipper.swarm.redis.timeouts: number of times a wait timeout occurred
+- skipper.swarm.redis.staleconns: number of stale connections removed from the pool
+- skipper.swarm.redis.idleconns: number of idle connections in the pool
+- skipper.swarm.redis.totalconns: number of total connections in the pool

 Timer metrics for the latencies and errors of the communication with the auxiliary Redis instances are enabled by the default, and exposed among the timers via the following keys: